itai421/logic-validator/README.md

-## creating costume conditions
+## Creating Costume Conditions
 The `StartDateIsBeforeEndDate` and the `InvitationsNumberIsLessThanMaxInvitationsNumber` are a costume conditions.
 Costume conditions help making the validation process readable and reusable.
 In order to create a costume conditions all you need to do is derive from `Condition` class:

 ```javascript